 Damaged medicine may make you sick.
 Do not take:

 Get rid of unused medicine safely and promptly.

-If you are going on an airplane, keep your medicine in your carry on luggage.
+If you are taking an airplane, keep your medicine in your carry-on luggage.
 To help with security at the airport:

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.